-- 6.(1) A designated benchmark administrator must designate an officer to be responsible for monitoring and assessing compliance by the designated benchmark administrator and its DBA individuals with securities legislation relating to benchmarks. - (2) A designated benchmark administrator must not prevent or restrict the officer referred to in subsection (1) from directly accessing the designated benchmark administrator's board of directors or a member of the board of directors. - (3) An officer referred to in subsection (1) must do all of the following: - (a) monitor and assess compliance by the designated benchmark administrator and its DBA individuals with the accountability framework referred to in section 5, the control framework referred to in section 8 and securities legislation relating to benchmarks; - (b) at least once every 12 months, submit a report to the designated benchmark administrator's board of directors that describes - (i) the officer's activities referred to in paragraph (a), - (ii) compliance by the designated benchmark administrator and its DBA individuals with the accountability framework referred to in section 5, the control framework referred to in section 8 and securities legislation relating to benchmarks, and - (iii) whether the designated benchmark administrator has followed the methodology applicable to each designated benchmark it administers; - (c) submit a report to the designated benchmark administrator's board of directors as soon as reasonably possible if the officer becomes aware of any circumstances indicating that the designated benchmark administrator or its DBA individuals might not be in compliance with securities legislation relating to benchmarks and any of the following apply: - a reasonable person would consider that the suspected non-compliance, if actual, poses a significant risk of financial loss to a benchmark user or to any other person or company; - (ii) a reasonable person would consider that the suspected non-compliance, if actual, poses a significant risk of harm to the integrity of capital markets; - (iii) a reasonable person would consider that the suspected non-compliance, if actual, is part of a pattern of non-compliance.
+- 6.(1) A designated benchmark administrator must designate an officer to be responsible for monitoring and assessing compliance by the designated benchmark administrator and its DBA individuals with securities legislation relating to benchmarks. - (2) A designated benchmark administrator must not prevent or restrict the officer referred to in subsection (1) from directly accessing the designated benchmark administrator's board of directors or a member of the board of directors. - (3) An officer referred to in subsection (1) must do all of the following: - (a) in the case of a benchmark - (i) that is not a designated commodity benchmark, monitor and assess compliance by the designated benchmark administrator and its DBA individuals with securities legislation relating to benchmarks including, for greater certainty, the accountability framework referred to in section 5 and the control framework referred to in section 8, and - (ii) that is a designated commodity benchmark, monitor and assess compliance by the designated benchmark administrator and its DBA individuals with securities legislation relating to benchmarks including, for greater certainty, subsection 5(1) and section 40.3; - (b) at least once every 12 months, submit a report to the designated benchmark administrator's board of directors that describes - (i) the officer's activities referred to in paragraph (a),

-- (4) An officer referred to in subsection (1) must not participate in any of the following: - (a) the provision of a designated benchmark; - (b) the determination of compensation for any DBA individuals, other than for a DBA individual who reports directly to the officer. - (5) An officer referred to in subsection (1) must certify that a report submitted under paragraph (3)(b) is accurate and complete. - (6) A designated benchmark administrator must not provide a payment or other financial incentive to an officer referred to in subsection (1), or any DBA individual who reports directly to the officer, if the payment or other financial incentive would create a conflict of interest. - (7) A designated benchmark administrator must establish, document, maintain and apply policies and procedures reasonably designed to ensure compliance with subsection (6). - (8) A designated benchmark administrator must deliver to the regulator or securities regulatory authority, promptly after it is submitted to the board of directors, a report referred to in paragraph (3)(b) or (c).
+- (ii.1) in the case of a designated commodity benchmark, compliance by the designated benchmark administrator and its DBA individuals with securities legislation relating to benchmarks including, for greater certainty, subsection 5(1) and section 40.3, and - (iii) whether the designated benchmark administrator has followed the methodology applicable to each designated benchmark it administers; - (c) submit a report to the designated benchmark administrator's board of directors as soon as reasonably possible if the officer becomes aware of any circumstances indicating that the designated benchmark administrator or its DBA individuals might not be in compliance with securities legislation relating to benchmarks and any of the following apply: - (i) a reasonable person would consider that the suspected non-compliance, if actual, poses a significant risk of financial loss to a benchmark user or to any other person or company; - (ii) a reasonable person would consider that the suspected non-compliance, if actual, poses a significant risk of harm to the integrity of capital markets; - (iii) a reasonable person would consider that the suspected non-compliance, if actual, is part of a pattern of non-compliance. - (4) An officer referred to in subsection (1) must not participate in any of the following: - (a) the provision of a designated benchmark; - (b) the determination of compensation for any DBA individuals, other than for a DBA individual who reports directly to the officer. - (5) An officer referred to in subsection (1) must certify that a report submitted under paragraph (3)(b) is accurate and complete. - (6) A designated benchmark administrator must not provide a payment or other financial incentive to an officer referred to in subsection (1), or any DBA individual who reports directly to the officer, if the payment or other financial incentive would create a conflict of interest.

+- (7) A designated benchmark administrator must establish, document, maintain and apply policies and procedures reasonably designed to ensure compliance with subsection (6). - (8) A designated benchmark administrator must deliver to the regulator or securities regulatory authority, promptly after it is submitted to the board of directors, a report referred to in paragraph (3)(b) or (c).